florinmirosnicencu/ts-monorepo/README.md

-# JS/TS Monorepo
-## Just learning how to use a monorepo
+## Just learning how to use a monorepo based on a course from Front End Masters